arungudelli/angularjswiki/content/en/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 ```

-Now we can resue the `#productDetails` template in both places.
+Now we can reuse the `#productDetails` template in both places.

 Now we will see what happens, if we use both `then` template & inline template in `*ngIf` directive?